Table of Contents

 - Lightning Input

-- Lightning Combo Box
+- Lightning Card

-- Lightning Exchange
+- Lightning Layout

-- Lightning Design System
+- Lightning Accordion

 6. What is renderedCallback() in LWC?

-7. What Is the use of @Wire in Lightning Web Components?
+7. What is the use of @Wire in Lightning Web Components?

 Salesforce Lightning includes the Lightning Component Framework, Lightning App Builder, Lightning Process Builder, Lightning Design System, Lightning Component Library, and Lightning Connect, which are useful tools.